eternaldensity/Sandcastle-Builder/README.md

 ## Credits

-Code mostly by Eternal Density.
+Original Code mostly by Eternal Density.

+Quite a lot of code by Waveney.

+Quite a bit of code by LucidCrux.

 Parts of code and the clockface image by ChronosDragon.

-Quite a bit of code by waveney.

-Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk.
+Icons by LucidCrux, ChronosDragon, BlitzGirl, and StormAngel/cmyk.

+Patches and fixes from many others.

 'NewPix' by Randall Munroe, under a Creative Commons Attribution-NonCommercial 2.5 License. http://creativecommons.org/licenses/by-nc/2.5/ (these are actually hotlinked from http://imgs.xkcd.com/ via http://xkcd.mscha.org/ ) This means that this game cannot be used for any commercial purpose (including YouTube monetisation)

 'Colpix' by various.
 (These are coloured modifications of Randall Munroe's work)

+'TaTpix' by Latent22, waveney and SilentTimer.
+(Not yet used)

 Inspired by Orteil's C**kie Clicker.